 Sodium is an electrolyte and an element, and our bodies can’t function properly without it.
 It plays a role in muscle contraction, nervous system function, and maintaining a normal fluid balance.

 But too much sodium can lead to a host of not-so-great health issues that may affect your kidneys, blood pressure, and heart function, which is why many doctors and health professionals urge patients to limit their intake.
 Doing so, according to the Cleveland Clinic, will help control the amount of fluid around your heart, lungs, and in your legs.
 Why is this important?
 Because when you retain extra fluid, it means your heart needs to work harder, which may increase blood pressure.
+That’s why some people have to start a salt free diet and keep a low sodium food list handy for every trip to the grocery store.

 Sometimes referred to as a “Cardiac Diet” because of its potential to support heart health, a low-sodium diet involves limiting foods with excess sodium.
 Here are some of the best tips for switching to a low-sodium diet.

 Instead of adding a pinch of salt, think about other ways to add flavor to whatever you’re cooking.
 Try seasoning blends without salt, fresh citrus, vinegars, herbs, and spices.
+Your salt free diet and taste buds will depend on finding alternatives.

 When you’re shopping for the week, be more diligent about reading labels.
 Turn the box around to see how much sodium you can expect per serving, and, if it’s too much, put that item back on the shelf.
 Items to be on the lookout for include canned soups, pasta and rice mixes, frozen dinners, instant cereals, and gravy mixes.
 Sometimes there are low-sodium options to choose instead—keep an eye out for those.

 The Dietary Guidelines for Americans, published every five years by the USDA and the U.S. Department of Health and Human Services (HHS), recommends consuming no more than 2,300 milligrams of sodium per day (the equivalent of approximately 1 teaspoon of salt).
 For adults with hypertension and prehypertension, the recommended amount is even lower: 1,500 milligrams per day.
+So if you’re wondering, how much sodium is in a low sodium diet?
+The answer will depend on your doctor’s recommendations.

 When you’re prepping your kitchen for a low-sodium diet, here are some ingredients to avoid or toss.